swansonk14/SyntheMol/README.md

 ## Plots

-Instructions for generating plots analysing all of the data and results are in `plots.md`.
+Instructions for generating plots analysing the data and results are in `plots/README.md`.